Erikston/Smart_Spoon/README.md

 Optional view: A sample view for age-group purchase interest is included in db.py.

-🌐 Deploy (Streamlit Cloud)

-Push this repo with requirements.txt to GitHub.

-Create a new Streamlit app and set smart_spoon_analytics.py as the entry.

-If OpenCV causes build issues, use opencv-python-headless in requirements.txt.

-Optional first-run DB creation inside the app:

-from pathlib import Path

-if not Path("smart_spoon.db").exists():

-from load_csv_to_db import main as load_main

-load_main()

-📸 Screenshots
-(Add 2–3 screenshots of each tab here.)

-🤝 Contributing

-Fork → create feature branch → commit changes → open a pull request.

 📝 License

 MIT (or your chosen license).
 Add a LICENSE file in the repo root.